bruhsb/gitlab-semantic-release/README.md

 This file defines the GitLab CI/CD pipeline for building and releasing the project.

+- **PIPELINE_MODE**: An environment variable that controls the pipeline execution mode.
+By default, it is set to "normal", but it can be set to "full" or "FULL" to trigger all pipeline jobs unconditionally.
 - **Stages**: Consists of `build`, `release`, `tag_image`, and `security_scan` stages.
 - **Jobs**:
   - `build_image`: Builds and pushes the Docker image.
   - `trivy_scan`: Scans the Docker image for security vulnerabilities.
 See [Trivy](https://github.com/aquasecurity/trivy) for more details.
+  - `trivy_misconfig`: Scans the Docker image for misconfigurations.
   - `semantic_release`: Runs `semantic-release` using the built Docker image.
   - `tag_image`: Tags the Docker image with the release version.